raberik98/CC_WEB_SI2-SI4_Exercise_02/README.md

 7; Create a middleware which will write the current company budget to the console every time we are triggering one of our endpoints.
 If you are using MongoDB than it's fine if you also store the company budget in a variable and when you would change the budget for any reason in the database then change this variable too.
 You don't have to request it from the database every time you trigger one of your endpoints.

 8; Create an endpoint that the CEO can trigger, and it will pay all the employees, this also includes that in the transaction history you need to register this transaction, the reason (the text field that shows what was the transaction for) should be: "Monthly salary".
+If anyone who is not the CEO attempts to trigger this endpoint then respond with an appropriate response and statuscode.
+You can validate by passing the _id as a params.

 TO BE CONTINUED...